-221. A relatively direct question asked from employers if non-formal schools should be opened in their area.
-Very encouraging responses came from employers in all four industries, including the glass bangles industry.
-Over 88.2% employers in glass bangles industry supported such development.
+216. A relatively direct question asked employers if non- formal schools should be opened in their area.
+Very encouraging responses came from employers, tannery industry.
+All the employers in tanneries opined that they were in favour of such development.

-Percentage Distribution of Employers by View on Opening of Non-Formal Schools favoured such participation by the employers.
-The idea is that if such intervention has a buy-in from employers the likelihood of its success is greater.
+Percentage Distribution of Employers by View on Opening of Non-Formal Schools

+217. Employers when asked if they were in favour of employers' participation in the management of non-formal education (NFE) schools again all of them favoured such participation by the employers.
+The idea is that if such intervention has a buy in from employers, the likelihood of its success is greater.